ktopcuoglu/gitlab-dbt-analytics/.gitlab/issue_templates/Data Triage.md

 ## Finishing the Day

 * [ ] At the end of your working day post EOD message to slack along with a link to this issue in the above mentioned slack channels so that it is clear for the next triager what time to check for issues from.
+* [ ] Leave a comment tagging the next day's triager giving context on open items and issues.
+Consider commenting in the issue if it's relevant to the issue specifically.

 /label ~"workflow::In dev" ~"Housekeeping" ~"Data Team" ~"Documentation" ~"Triage" ~"Priority::1-Ops"